-As a preliminary matter, as was stated earlier, this motion seeks to sue the Trustee for damages and therefore violates the Barton doctrine as she neither sought nor has permission from this Court to sue the Trustee.
-Indeed, Ragda clearly knew of this doctrine as the previous motion, at the very least, properly sought leave of Court before bringing suit against the Trustee.
+This motion at Dkt.
+254 seeks to sue the Trustee for damages and therefore violates the Barton doctrine as she neither sought nor has permission from this Court to sue the Trustee for funds from the Trust.
+Indeed, Ragda clearly knew of this doctrine as her motion at Dkt.
+253 properly sought leave of Court to sue the Trustee and his Counsel.

-1. Revere Drive Property
+a.
+Revere Drive Property

-With regards to the Revere Drive Property, Ragda has failed to explain why she is entitled to this money.
-At the most basic level, Ragda has not provided any sort of calculation of the source of the \$435,949.80 figure.
+With regards to the Revere Drive Property, Ragda has failed to explain why she is entitled to reimbursement of funds she spent on the property.
+Ragda has not provided any sort of calculation of the source of the \$435,949.80 figure.
 She also fails to provide any evidence that she did indeed maintain the property.
-The Debtor's Schedules indicate that Haifa Kaj48 and Soad Wattar lived at the Revere Drive Property, while Ragda lived at 8715 Orchard Dr., Hickory Hills, IL.
+The Debtor's Schedules indicate that Haifa Kaj and Soad Wattar lived at the Revere Drive Property, while Ragda lived at 8715 Orchard Dr., Hickory Hills, IL.
 Bankr.
 09-05868, Dkt.
 1, pp. 17-18.
 There is no explanation why Ragda was paying for a property at which she did not live.

 Moreover, Ragda's unsupported assertions here contradict the Debtor's sworn testimony given at his Rule 2004 examination.
-There the Debtor stated that "Wells Fargo, Wachovia, which is now Wells Fargo, has a mortgage payment for the house because it comes out of the mother's living trust every month."
+There the Debtor stated that "Wells Fargo, Wachovia, which is now Wells Fargo, has a mortgage payment for the house because it comes out of the mother's living Trust every month."
 Transcript of Debtor's Rule 2004 Examination, pp. 108-109 (Emphasis added).
-The house discussed was the Revere Drive Property and the trust is the Soad
+The house discussed was the Revere Drive Property and the Trust is the Soad Wattar Trust.
+Based on this testimony the Trust may have already paid the mortgage on the Revere Drive Property.
+On a more technical level, Ragda cited no legal authority for her request for compensation.
+In Court, Mr. Salem, on Ragda's behalf, argued that the Trustee is responsible for maintaining the property, yet Ragda was doing so and now seeks compensation.
+However, Mr. Salem was never able to articulate to the Court a contractual or statutory basis for Ragda's request.
+Specifically:

-48 Possibly the same Haifa that is involved in the present litigation.
+&lt;sup>48 Probably the same Haifa that is involved in the present litigation.